GIScience/gis-training-resource-center/content/Modul_3/en_qgis_modul_3_exercises.md

 These exercises touch on all the content of Modul 3- Basic GIS operations.

+## Geodata Classification

+* __[Overview map of the prevalence of stunting in Sierra Leone](/content/Modul_3/en_qgis_classification_ex1.md):__ This exercise aims to create an overview map of the prevalence of stunting in Sierra Leone at district level.
+To do this, we will visualise both the prevalence of stunting and key infrastructure such as hospitals, airports and roads.
+The decision on which data to visualise and how to present it is up to you, the cartographer.
+    * Geodata Classification- Categorized
+    * Geodata Classification- Graduated

 ## BIG exercises Modul 3

 These ecersises touch on all the content of Modul 3.